DNA

 REVELATION

-The sensitive universe of the artist Lydie Arickx highlights “ the power of revelation” .
-Carried by his cheerful voice, his masterful work and his presence in these times of transition are reassuring (Arborescence 2021, Château de Chambord).
-“When I close my eyes, what do I see?” : "When I close my eyes, what do I see?
-Bodies ejecting, removing bodies that we bury or conceal, dragging them into a paradoxical whirlwind, .../..."
-We do not We are never, with her, in the nauseating illustrations of biological failure.
-What Arickx says without saying it is that sadness is nowhere other than where the body is silent.
-The body of the living dead is silent, but not the one where life and death talk to each other about what they can make of it, an inexhaustible crucible, a seminal night." ( 17)
+The sensitive universe of the artist Lydie Arickx illuminates " the power of revelation."
+Carried by her playful voice, her masterful work and her presence in these times of transition are reassuring (Arborescence 2021, Château de Chambord).
+"When I close my eyes, what do I see?": "When I close my eyes, what do I see?
+Bodies being ejected, removing bodies that are buried or concealed, drawing them into a paradoxical whirlwind, .../..."
+With her, we are never in the nauseating illustrations of biological failure.
+What Arickx says without saying it is that sadness is nowhere else but where the body is silent.
+The body of the living dead is silent, but not the one where life and death speak to each other about what they can make of it, an inexhaustible crucible, a seminal night."
+(17)

 TRANSMISSION

-In Natsume Sôseki 's book "I am a cat": "No ridicule escapes this nyctalope.
-There is nothing more difficult to understand than the psychology of men.
-I don't know if my master is now angry or if he is happy (...).
-I can't say.
+In Natsume Sōseki 's book "I Am a Cat": "No ridiculous thing escapes this night-visioned creature.
+There is nothing more difficult to understand than human psychology.
+I don't know if my master is angry now or happy (...).
+I can't tell.
 Everything becomes very simple for us cats.
-We eat and sleep when the need arises, we get angry without restraint and we meow heartily when the opportunity presents itself.
-And first of all we don't waste time keeping a diary (...).
-If we have time to keep a diary, why not use it to sleep on the veranda?
-“Necessity is the mother of invention”: Bringing out little soothing truths, with fantasy and humor.
+We eat and sleep when the need arises, we get angry without restraint, and we meow heartily when the opportunity presents itself.
+And first of all, we don't waste time keeping a diary (...).
+If we have time to keep a diary, why not use it to sleep on the veranda?"
+"Necessity is the mother of invention": Emerging from small, comforting truths with whimsy and humor.

 Bibliography 2020.
 Just this literary point since 2021: other names are inscribed in the Ty Shee Zen DNA without being present here, we are in 2024!